tevoshw/Modelo-Regression-Consumo-Energia/README.md

 # Modelo Regression Consumo Energia

--Data.py for the data (i create)
+.Data.py for the data (i create)
--Model.py for the model
+.Model.py for the model
--Visualize.ipynb to visualize the data
+.Visualize.ipynb to visualize the data